johnsonabigail/eco395m-exercises/exercises-2/writing/exercises-2.md

 <br>

-The mean TPR across all folds was about 26%.
-This means that the among booking with children on it, the model correctly predicted 26% as having children.
+The mean TPR across all folds was about 25%.
+This means that among the bookings with children on it, the model correctly predicted 25% as having children.
 The plot below summarizes the TRP for all 20 folds.
 We can see that the TRP ranges from a little less than 10% up to almost 40% in fold number 9.

     ##     meanTPR
-    ## 1 0.2495956
+    ## 1 0.2518314

 ![](figures/validation_3-1.png)